 J. Benjamin King

-Ben King, a Dallas-based litigator and Reid Collins & Tsai LLP, partner, focuses his practice on complex litigation at the trial and appellate levels arising out of the insolvency of major companies and institutions.
-Ben has handled actions seeking to recover multi-million dollar fraudulent transfers, as well as high-stakes cases alleging director, officer, auditor, and other professional liability.
-Ben also handles a variety of other commercial matters, including prosecution and defense of class actions.
+Ben King, a Dallas-based litigator and Reid Collins partner, focuses his practice on complex business litigations frequently arising out of the insolvency of major companies and institutions.
+Ben has handled actions seeking to recover multi-million-dollar fraudulent transfers, as well as high-stakes cases alleging director, officer, auditor, and other professional liability.
+Ben also handles a variety of other commercial matters, including the prosecution and defense of class actions.
 He prides himself on handling all matters efficiently as well as effectively.

 After graduating first in his class from Cornell Law School in 1998, Ben clerked for Judge Alan E. Norris of the U.S. Court of Appeals for the 6th Circuit.
 He then practiced at a major firm in Washington, D.C.
-Prior to joining Reid Collins & Tsai LLP, Ben was a partner with Diamond McCarthy LLP.
+Prior to joining Reid Collins, Ben was a partner with Diamond McCarthy LLP.

 Ben is admitted to practice in Texas and the District of Columbia.

-- Ongoing representation of a putative class of participants in MXI Corporation, an alleged pyramid scheme that sells supposedly “healthy” chocolate.
+- Representation of a class of participants in MXI Corporation, an alleged pyramid scheme that sells supposedly “healthy” chocolate.

 - Representation of the liquidating trustee of R.E.
 Loans, LLC, in bringing fraudulent transfer actions against the profiting participants in the company’s Ponzi scheme.